 Here in the western United States, we are fortunate to have some of the most unique, beautiful and diverse landscapes on planet earth.
 While discovering the landscape around us, I have attempted to capture this beauty to share with others.

-Match and his wife Angela live in Englewood, Colorado, with their two cats Punkin and Jasper.
+Match and his wife Angela live in Englewood, Colorado, with their cat Jasper.
 They have two daughters, Susan and Nicola.